 Track Your Net Worth

 I’m excited to start the new year off with a bang.
-I recently discussed my girlfriend’s student loan situation and announced our goal of paying her student loans off in full by the end of next year.
 What are your goals for your net worth next year?
 Do you track your net worth?
 If so, how often?